publiccodenet/about/organization/privacy.md

 * name
 * email address
-* job title if applicable and provided
+* job title if provided
-* organization if applicable and provided
+* organization if provided

 For people we work with, we collect: